 And just as the score sees a charge-off as a derogatory event, it also sees a settled account in the same way, despite the debt having essentially been wiped out.

-So, when a card goes from being reported as a charge-off to being settled, though the outcome is better, the more recent settlement date on the negative item can lead to a lower score than it was prior to settling, as part of the “time since the most recent delinquency” calculations.
+So, when a card goes from being reported as a charge-off to being settled, even though the outcome is better, the more recent settlement date on the negative item can lead to a lower score than it was prior to settling, as part of the “time since the most recent delinquency” calculations.

 When card debt is sent to collections

-Using the most widely used FICO models, once a bad debt has been sent to a collection agency, it will no longer matter to the score whether the debt is ultimately paid in full or settled.
-Unlike a debt settled at the charge-off stage, no such reporting change occurs when a collection goes from unpaid to either paid-in-full or settled.
+Using the most widely used FICO models, once a bad debt has been sent to a collection agency, it will no longer “matter” to the score whether the debt is ultimately paid in full or settled.
+Unlike a debt settled at the charge-off stage, no reporting change occurs when a collection goes from unpaid to either paid-in-full or settled.